yuanpinz/blog/about.md

 ### About Me

 Hello and welcome to my blog!
 I’m Yuanpin Zhou, a machine learning engineer based in Hangzhou, Zhejiang, China.
 I work on AI healthcare projects, applying artificial intelligence and medical imaging techniques to improve diagnosis and treatment.
-I’m passionate about reading social sciences and literature books, watching movies and TV shows with intriguing plots.
+I like reading social sciences and literature books, watching movies and TV shows with intriguing plots.
 I also love photography, especially taking pictures of animals and landscapes.

 This blog is where I share my insights and opinions on AI research and applications, programming, and other topics that interest me.